Water filtration basics

 - Chlorine sensitivity.
 If you have a chloramine (chlorine + ammonia) sensitivity, you might prefer to filter your drinking water or install a showerhead that removes chloramine.

 - Cryptosporidium in the water.
 We do not currently treat for the microorganism Cryptosporidium.
 If you have a compromised immune system, your health care provider might advise you to filter your water to remove Cryptosporidium cysts.
-Find more information below in "I'm immunocompromised.
-What filter should I use to remove Cryptosporidium?"
+Find more information below in the "I'm immunocompromised.
+What filter should I use to remove Cryptosporidium?" section.